celuk/llvm-pass-analyzing/README.md

 pip install openpyxl

-Performing llvm pass operations you should clone and build llvm library as:
+For performing llvm pass operations you should clone and build llvm library as:

 # For cmake and ninja
 sudo snap install cmake --classic